 Whether you desire a pop of color or a simple backdrop, the sound-reducing addition can act as a design element as well.
 Acoustic panels for home use are covered in fabric and come in a variety of colors.
 And you can find rugs, drapes and curtains in any color or pattern you can dream of.

+Another way to how to eliminate outside noise is by using noise-reducing furniture.
 You don’t have to hang anything up or change your walls to help with noise reduction.
 Anything soft can help absorb sound.

 Get creative and add a piece of your uniqueness into blocking sound with noise-reducing furniture.
 Decorate your place with upholstered chairs and sofas with suede or microfiber fabrics, placing them strategically near the source of outside noise.
 If you love reading, make a large bookcase and decrease sound by using your collection of novels.

-Replacement windows can also be a good idea.
+Noise reducing windows can also be a good idea.
 You might notice great results that won’t require you to use headphones or earplugs to fall asleep every night.

 Double or triple-paned windows with sound control glass1 are good options for noise control, with the added benefit of energy efficiency.
 If your windows aren’t already double-paned, it’ is highly recommended you consider replacement windows.